-- 1. In accordance with Article 9(5) of Regulation (EU) No 1095/2010, ESMA shall, where all conditions in paragraph 2 are satisfied, adopt a decision containing one of the following measures: - (a) request from any person information regarding the size and purpose of a position or exposure entered into via a derivative; - (b) after analysing the information obtained in accordance with subparagraph (a), require any such person to reduce the size of the position or exposure in accordance with the delegated act mentioned in paragraph 10(b); - (c) as a last resort, limit the ability of a person from entering into a commodity derivative. - 2.
-ESMA shall only take a decision under paragraph 1 if all of the following conditions are fulfilled: - (a) the measures listed in paragraph 1 address a threat to the stability of the whole or part of the financial system in the Union or to the orderly functioning and integrity of financial markets or commodities markets;
+- In accordance with Article 9(5) of Regulation (EU) No 1095/2010, ESMA shall, where both conditions in paragraph 2 are satisfied, take one or more of the following measures: - (a) request from any person all relevant information regarding the size and purpose of a position or exposure entered into via a derivative; - (b) after analysing the information obtained , require any such person to reduce the size of or to eliminate the position or exposure in accordance with the delegated act mentioned in paragraph 10(b); - (c) as a last resort, limit the ability of a person from entering into a commodity derivative.

-(b) a competent authority or competent authorities have not taken measures to address the threat or the measures taken do not sufficiently address the threat;
+- 2. ESMA shall take a decision under paragraph 1 only if both of the following conditions are fulfilled: - (a) the measures listed in paragraph 1 address a threat to the orderly functioning and integrity of financial markets, including commodity derivative markets in accordance with the objectives listed in Article 59(1) and including in relation to delivery arrangements for physical commodities, or to the stability of the whole or part of the financial system in the Union; - (b) a competent authority or competent authorities have not taken measures to address the threat or the measures taken do not sufficiently address the threat;